 Personal Contract Purchase (PCP)

-This financing method shares some similarities with the higher purchase because it uses the same concept of paying a deposit and making monthly payments.
+This financing method shares some similarities with hire purchase because it uses the same concept of paying a deposit and making monthly payments.
 The difference between PCP and HP is that when you make the final payment/instalment, you have the option of either returning the car to the dealer, keeping it or trading it for another.
 If you want to return the car, then the dealer will have to look at the mileage and condition of the car.
 If it's not in the right condition, then you will have to pay an extra amount.

 The second option (keeping the car) requires you to pay a lump sum amount, also known as the balloon payment, according to the estimated value of the car.
 The final option enables you to sell the car privately to settle the debt.
 PCP is best suited for people who are looking for low monthly payments, those who like changing cars often, and people who are good at managing their mileage.